 On 8th May we held an open day, sharing our plan and asking the local community to come along and tell us their tales of Ardrishaig.
 Some of their stories, photos and memorabilia now reside inside The Egg Shed!

-Our official open day will be held on Friday 2nd August, with music, activities, stalls and food in Pier Square to celebrate.
-Visitors will also have the opportunity to join the 5th Duke of Argyll on a walking theatre tour, uncovering the Chronicles of Crinan before being one of the first to step into The Egg Shed.
+We officially opened on Friday 2nd August, with music, activities, stalls and food in Pier Square to celebrate.
+Visitors also had the opportunity to join the 5th Duke of Argyll on a walking theatre tour, uncovering the Chronicles of Crinan before being among the first to step into The Egg Shed.